 Clinical productivity and workflow efficiency require matching the right mobile devices and accessories with healthcare worker needs.
 54% of healthcare providers using mobility solutions have realized cost savings through better resource utilization, care co-ordination and preventative support care.*

 Tablets, laptops and ultra-small desktops can be integrated into carts, wall-mounts and arms to improve healthcare worker’s ability to access, capture and share data safely and reliably at the point of care.
 Look for devices with a proven history of being reliably integrated into patient healthcare systems.

 Boost diagnostic speed by combining powerful processing with compact solutions

 PACS is common in healthcare today, but aging infrastructure and fragmented platforms can make it challenging to access images when and where clinicians need them.
 Lack of ability to conduct mobile diagnosis or remotely access test results can also interfere with timely decision-making and engagement

 By pairing powerful - but compact or mobile - devices with DICOM-compatible monitors and accessories, you can:

 - Enable fast retrieval, storage and viewing of high-resolution images, in radiology or at the patient’s bedside

-- Maximize reliability, security and performance
+- Maximize trustworthiness, security and performance

 - Streamline workflow efficiency and enable faster diagnosis